pmonks/tools-licenses/README.md

 * It's coupled to tools.deps and cannot easily be consumed as an independent library.
 It's also dependent on tools.deps state management (e.g. requires POM files to be downloaded locally).
 * It doesn't canonicalise license information to SPDX License Expressions, or even (in some cases) SPDX License Identifiers.
 * It only reports the first license for multi-licensed artifacts.

-In contrast, `tools-licenses` leverages the [`lice-comb` library](https://github.com/pmonks/lice-comb), a build-tool-agnostic library that takes a more comprehensive approach to license detection.

 ## Why not [`scarletcomply/license-finder`](https://github.com/scarletcomply/license-finder)?